Birgit Kos: Career

-Runway modeling
+Fashion show modeling

-After signing to Elite Worldwide in 2014, Kos made her runway debut in Dolce & Gabbana's Alta Moda Fall 2015 show.
+After signing to Elite Worldwide in 2014, Kos made her show debut in Dolce & Gabbana's Alta Moda Fall 2015 show.
 In 2016, she exclusively opened Miu Miu's Spring/Summer 2017 show.
 She went on to close Fendi and Hermès' Fall/Winter 2017 shows and open Chloé's show of the same season.
 In the Spring/Summer 2018 season, Kos closed Tory Burch.
 In the Fall/Winter 2018 season, Kos closed Blumarine and opened Roberto Cavalli.
 In the Spring/Summer 2019 season, Kos closed Hermès and opened Zimmermann.